M-Magdy12/DEPI-Project/README.md

     Simple layout designed for non-technical users
 -----------------------------------------------------------------------------------------------------------------------------
-Enhancement we are supposed to do using Terraform to manage infrastructure as code (IaC), allowing us to automate the creation and management of cloud resources in a repeatable and consistent we will push it separately in commit called "Enhancement"
+Enhancement we are supposed to do using Terraform to manage infrastructure as code (IaC), allowing us to automate the creation and management of cloud resources in a repeatable and consistent we will push it separately in commit called " Enhancement "